The Birds Seen at the

 Arnold Smith & Weston Smith

-Some of the best birding in Morgan County is found in the backyards of the houses in the quaint small towns of Morgan and Croydon in Weber Canyon. cavity-nesting Mountain Bluebirds, Tree and Violet-green swallows will be target birds.
-Bird feeders will be attracting Black-headed Grosbeaks, Bullock's Orioles, Eurasian collared doves, Lazuli Buntings and hummingbirds.
-Surprises are always possible.
-If time permits we will also bird areas along the Weber River.
-Meet at the Davis County Legacy Events Center.
+Some of the best birding in Morgan County is found in the backyards of the houses in the quaint small towns of Morgan and Croydon in Weber Canyon.
+Cavity-nesting Tree Swallos, House Wrens, and American Kestrel will be target birds.
+Bird feeders will be attracting Black-headed Grosbeaks, Bullock's Orioles, Cassin's Finches, Lazuli Buntings and hummingbirds.
+This trip has averaged approx. 65 species per year and surprises are always possible.
+We will also bird along the Weber River in Henefer looking for large nesting birds such as raptors and herons.
+Meet at the north side of 7-Eleven at 404 East 300 North, Morgan 84050 at 7 am.
+Take I-84 east to exit 103.
+The 7-Eleven is on the south side of the railroad tracks.

 Limit 20.
 Own Vehicles.
 Cost $15